Some good hints,

 a bunch of items in a pile and taking your time looking and making a decision on whether to buy or not.
 We do not allow this

 type of practice and require you to buy what you pile.
-Hording effectively removes the items from the sale during a time when
+Hoarding effectively removes the items from the sale during a time

 Purchasing Large or bulky items: